 A bachelor's degree program in oceanography combines biology, chemistry and geology into a study of the ocean as a whole.
 Find out common course topics, online learning options and career options related to an oceanography bachelor's degree.
-Schools offering Teaching - Science degrees can also be found in these popular choices.
+Schools offering Environmental Science degrees can also be found in these popular choices.

 What Type of Courses Will I Take in an Oceanography Bachelor's Degree Program?

 Oceanography bachelor's degree programs will typically focus on building a strong foundation of skills in math, physics, biology, chemistry and the humanities during your first two years in the program.
 Your scientific knowledge will be used in the field during the second two years of school.
 Courses during these final two years are centered on field studies, computer simulations and lab experiments.
 Bachelor's degree programs in oceanography are designed to prepare you for a scientific career or for continuing your studies in graduate school.